DevulapellyNagaraju/Dem-bigeo1/README.md

 ### Note
 This is a **demo version**.
 Additional features will be implemented in the future.
 However, at this stage, further development is not possible.
 We appreciate your understanding.

-And, To create a database manually on a local PostgreSQL instance, use the CREATE DATABASE command.
+And, To manually create a database on a local PostgreSQL instance using the guidance provided in the 'PostgreSQL-Database.pdf' file, execute the **CREATE DATABASE** command.